-The project site does not support any discernible drainage courses, inundated areas, wetland vegetation, or hydric soils that would be considered jurisdictional or qualify as riparian/riverine habitat under the MSHCP.
+The project site does not support any discernible drainage courses, inundated areas, ore wetland obligate vegetation, or that would be considered jurisdictional or qualify as riparian/riverine habitat under the MSHCP.
+Additionally, no blueline streams have been mapped onsite.
 Therefore, development of the proposed project will not result in impacts to riparian/riverine habitats and a DBESP will not be required for the loss of riparian/riverine habitat.